Easily understand the meaning of colors and win over customers.

 In short, red is an emotionally intense color that has everything it takes to attract attention.

-This color symbolizes passion, strength, intensity, self-confidence, seduction… As red is an incentive to act, it is also used extensively for call-to-action design (“add to cart”, “order”, “click here”…).
+Red is reserved for young, ambitious brands with strong messages.
+This color symbolizes passion, strength, intensity, self-confidence, seduction… As red is an impetus to action, it is also used extensively in call-to-action design (“add to cart”, “order”, “click here”…).
+Red is also said to stimulate the appetite, hence its redundant use in the food and catering industries.

 It all depends on the context, of course, but red can also signify anger, aggression and violence.